Antinutrient: Other

 Excessive intake of required nutrients can also result in them having an anti-nutrient action.
 Excessive intake of dietary fiber can reduce the transit time through the intestines to such a degree that other nutrients cannot be absorbed.
 However, this effect is often not seen in practice and reduction of absorbed minerals can be attributed mainly to the phytic acids in fibrous food.
 Foods high in calcium eaten simultaneously with foods containing iron can decrease the absorption of iron via an unclear mechanism involving iron transport protein hDMT1, which calcium can inhibit.

 Avidin is an antinutrient found in active form in raw egg whites.
 It binds very tightly to biotin (vitamin B_{7}) and can cause deficiency of B_{7} in animals and, in extreme cases, in humans.

 A widespread form of antinutrients, the flavonoids, are a group of polyphenolic compounds that include tannins.
 These compounds chelate metals such as iron and zinc and reduce the absorption of these nutrients, and they also inhibit digestive enzymes and may also precipitate proteins.

 Saponins in plants may act like antifeedants and can be classified as antinutrients.

 Occurrence and removal

 Antinutrients are found at some level in almost all foods for a variety of reasons.
 However, their levels are reduced in modern crops, probably as an outcome of the process of domestication.
-The possibility now exists to eliminate antinutrients entirely using genetic engineering; but, since these compounds may also have beneficial effects, such genetic modifications could make the foods more nutritious, but not improve people's health.
+The possibility now exists to eliminate antinutrients entirely using genetic engineering; however, since antinutrients may also have beneficial effects, such genetic modifications would not necessarily improve overall health, despite making food more nutritious.

 Many traditional methods of food preparation such as germination, cooking, fermentation, and malting increase the nutritive quality of plant foods through reducing certain antinutrients such as phytic acid, polyphenols, and oxalic acid.
 Such processing methods are widely used in societies where cereals and legumes form a major part of the diet.
 An important example of such processing is the fermentation of cassava to produce cassava flour: this fermentation reduces the levels of both toxins and antinutrients in the tuber.